Shoes By D.I. Jolly

-For the first minute, James only pretended to think about the question, certain that it was stupid because of course he had friends.
+For the first minute, James only pretended to think about the question, certain that it was stupid because, of course he had friends.
 But as the question hung in the air in front of him a dark realisation began to dawn, bringing with it a strange desperation.

 “I used to hang out with this cool barkeeper from a place down the street from me, but had to stop that after I got out of rehab.
 I’d call him my friend, I guess.
-Oh, and there’s the chick I always use for travel plans, she sometimes sends me Christmas cards.”
+Oh, and there’s the chick I always use for travel plans, she sometimes sends me a Christmas card.”

 He rolled again and sat up to really look at his doctor.

 “I sometimes flirt with your secretary, but she keeps putting me off.
 Something about dating patients.”

 His gaze slipped and Dr Edwards watched as his eyes darted left and right, searching his memory for something, someone he could call an actual true friend.
 Until finally, his eyes came back to rest on the doctor.

 “Why do you ask doc?”